microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 This bot has been created using the [Bot Framework SDK][BF], it shows how to create a bot that uses [Cognitive Services' question answering feature][Quickstart].

-The [Custom question answering feature in Language Service][LS] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured and unstructured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the Custom question answering feature in Language Service to answer questions based on a FAQ text file used as input.
+[Question answering][LS] lets you to build, train and publish a simple question and answer bot based on FAQ URLs, structured and unstructured documents, or editorial content in minutes.
+In this sample, we demonstrate how to use question answering to answer questions based on an FAQ text file used as input.

 ## Prerequisites
 - This project requires a [Language resource](https://aka.ms/create-language-resource) with Custom question answering enabled.